Class N – amusement arcades or casinos to residential

 You will need to submit a 56 day prior approval application to the local authority requesting the go ahead to convert your former slot-pulling den.
 This is submitted along with details of any building works required to facilitate the dwelling.
 Like several changes of use Class N is also date stamped.
 This time the building must have been a casinos or amusement arcade on or before 19th March 2014.
 You will be limited to 150 square metres of conversion, although the original space can be larger.
 When you submit the prior approval the local authority will asses it against highways, contamination, flood risk and the external appearance.

 As from 1st August 2020 you must supply floor plans as part of the application and it will require the the provision of adequate natural light in all habitable rooms of the properties created under Class N. The GPDO defines a habitable room as any rooms used or intended to be used for sleeping or living which are not solely used for cooking purposes, but does not include bath or toilet facilities, service rooms, corridors, laundry rooms, hallways or utility rooms.
+Note that from 6th April 2021 you will need to adhere to minimum space standards – this is for any prior approvals that are submitted after this date.

 As expected there are a few locations where Class N cannot be undertaken.
 Although I would have thought the chances of finding any amusement arcades or casinos in an AONB, SPA, the Broads, National Park, World Heritage Site, SSSI, safety hazard zone, military explosives storage area or a scheduled monument is slim.
 You might occasionally find one in a listed building, and if you do then sadly that is also out.
 Check out our glossary if you are not sure on any of these acronyms.